al-sakka/Car-Parking-Sensor/README.md

 ## Drivers Requirements
 ### GPIO Driver
-- Use the GPIO driver from the course.

 ### ICU Driver
 - Frequency set to F_CPU/8.
 - Configured to detect the rising edge.
-- Used in Ultrasonic_init and Ultrasonic_setCallBack functions.

 ### Buzzer Driver
 - **Buzzer_init**: Initializes and turns off the buzzer.